JasonXian/CryptoCrysis/README.md

 Supports: Bitcoin, Bitcoin Cash, Dash, Dogecoin, Ethereum, Litecoin, Ripple and more to come!

+Demo is hosted at: https://cryptocrysis.herokuapp.com/, feel free to give me any feedback!

 Disclaimer: This site in no way intends to support/urge users to purchase cryptocurrencies, as they are high risk and extremely volatile.
 Please do your research before you buy!